-Interchange fees represents fees earned when a debit card issued by the Bank is used.
+Interchange fees represent fees earned during the customers' use of a Bank issued debit card.
 The Bank earns interchange fees from debit cardholder transactions through a payment network.
 Interchange fees from cardholder transactions represent a percentage of the underlying transaction value and are recognized daily, concurrently with the transaction processing services provided to the cardholder.
 The performance obligation is satisfied and the fees are earned when the cost of the transaction is charged to the card.
 Certain expenses directly associated with the debit card are recorded on a net basis with the fee income.

-Gains/Losses on OREO Sales
+Gains and/or Losses on OREO Sales

-Gains/losses on the sale of OREO are included in non-interest income and are generally recognized when the performance obligation is complete.
-This is typically at delivery of control over the property to the buyer at the time of each real estate closing.
+Gains and/or losses on the sale of OREO are included in non-interest income and are generally recognized when the performance obligation is complete; typically at delivery of control over the property to the buyer at the time of each real estate closing.